cmpe/2300-public/docs/notes/Notes07_PredicatesLambda/README.md

 If no arguments are required, the lambda will start with empty `()` to indicate a placeholder.

-No extension methods require an Action<> delegate, but can of some use when dealing with `Form.Invoke()` calls.
+Few extension methods require an Action<> delegate, but Action can of some use when dealing with `Form.Invoke()` calls.
 See the example at the end of these notes, providing an example of their use in avoid cross-thread context violations.

 ```csharp